Last Updated on November 30, 2022 by Editor

 Finally, location.
 In the shadow of the new World Trade Center and a scant block from the Hudson River within view of the Statue of Liberty, the Conrad is surrounded by poignancy and beauty.
 It’s no surprise that connoisseurs of high-end hotels rave about this place.

 Enter on street level.
 As you ascend the elevator to reception, what strikes you first is the enormous blue and purple work of art by conceptual op-art genius, Sol LeWitt.

-Titled Loopy Doopy, this 100×80 foot installation looms a full thirteen stories high over the atrium lobby.
+Titled Loopy Doopy, this 100×80 foot installation looms a full ten stories high over the atrium lobby.
 It’s just one of over 2,000 works of art by contemporary favorites like Stella, Flavin, Koons, Schnabel and others sprinkled throughout The Conrad’s 463 guest rooms and common areas.

 At night, the soaring atrium is awash in rotating shades that begin barely there and deepen as minutes pass.
 Red then blue then purple then green, renders the Jetson’s-era lobby of curvy couches and orb lamps a fantasia of color.